drvinceknight/pfm/book/tools-for-mathematics/06-probability/tutorial/main.md

 bag
 ```

-Now to sample from that we use the `random` library which has a `choice`
+Now to sample from that use the `random` library which has a `choice`
 command:

 ```{code-cell} ipython3